-Traveling full-time and living in a small space has enabled us to simplify and streamline our lives in countless ways.
+Living in a small space full-time has enabled us to simplify and streamline our lives in many ways.
 Staying connected to fast, reliable internet is unfortunately NOT something we’d place in that “simple” category – though it is getting easier all the time with larger coverage areas and improved technology!

-Our goal is to continue working a healthy number of hours a week (30-40 hour workweeks each, typically) while living on a reasonably frugal budget, for as long as we continue to enjoy this nomadic lifestyle – or until we find something we like better.
+Our goal instead is to continue working a healthy number of hours a week (~32-hour work weeks each, typically) while living on a reasonably frugal budget, for as long as we continue to enjoy a nomadic lifestyle – or until we find something we like better.

-We do make some sacrifices – namely staying near civilization enough that we can be connected most of the time to continue providing excellent work to our awesome employers, who are wonderfully supportive of our nomadic ways and fund this lifestyle we love so dearly.
+We do make sacrifices – we usually only have nights and weekends free to explore, and we have to stay close enough to civilization that we can stay connected most of the time and continue fulfilling our duties to our employers, who’ve been wonderfully supportive of our nomadic ways and help to fund this lifestyle we love so dearly.

 Essential ingredients for nomadic online work

 Figure out your bandwidth requirements

 An optimal technology setup can vary quite widely from person to person, based on individual bandwidth needs.
 If it’s essential to be on video calls all day, stream a lot of video, or transfer large files, you’re going to struggle a bit more.
 Be prepared to drop hundreds of dollars a month on an unlimited cellular data plan(s), stay in one place long enough to have a internet landline installed at a campsite, or try to get steady satellite service where you are.
 We’re somewhat heavy data users, usually around 200 GB/month just for working, as we tend to have at least a few hours of video calls a week.

 The main components for our connectivity are two cell phone plans on different carriers, and as of very recently, Starlink’s satellite internet service.